Black Graduation Ceremony

 Note: You can also park on the UW Campus and walk to the church (please note, fees may be administered)

 About the Black Graduation Ceremony

-The Black Graduation Ceremony is a pre-commencement celebration to honor African and African American students who through unyielding determination have successfully completed an undergraduate or graduate degree from the University of Washington.
-The event recognizes their accomplishments and provides an opportunity for graduates to honor significant people who have helped them achieve their goal.
+The Black Graduation Ceremony is a pre-commencement celebration to honor African and African American students; who through unyielding determination have successfully completed an undergraduate or graduate degree from the University of Washington.
+The Ceremony is representative of African and African American culture and heritage, embraces the value of community and scholarship, and culminates with a Kente Stole presentation.
+This is a Celebration for Graduates to be recognized for their accomplishments and provided an opportunity to honor significant people who have helped them achieve their goal.
 Students are honored together in one setting, and their families also get the opportunity to celebrate their hard work and dedication.
-The ceremony reinforces the bonds of scholarship and extends the sense of community.
-The intimate ceremony is representative of African and African American culture and culminates with a Kente Stole presentation.

 The Kente Ceremony

-Each graduate can select a significant person or people in their lives to present the graduate gift of the Kente Stole.
-During the ceremony each graduate will be stoled with a Kente sloth, native to Ghana.
-Though Kente was developed in the 17th century by the Ashanti people, it has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
+Kente is native to Ghana and was developed in the 17th century by the Ashanti people.
+It has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
 Often reserved for royalty, the stole is a visual representation of history, philosophy, ethics, oral literature, religious beliefs, social values and political thoughts.

 2014 Photo Gallery

 *Due to budget constraints and a minimal number of on-campus venues to accommodate our graduates, their families and the campus community, churches within the surrounding area have been our best alternative option.
 The Black Graduation Committee is currently considering other viable options to return this celebration to the UW Seattle campus.